iovdin/tune.nvim/lua/tune/tune_help.md

 *Variable Expansion*

-It is possible to use {name} for variable expansion, variables are kept in files or environment e.g. there is a file system.txt in the folder
+It is possible to use @name for variable expansion, variables are kept in files or environment e.g. there is a file system.txt in the folder
 ```chat
  s: @system